• Skip to primary navigation

 Instructions

-First, put the garlic cloves, capers and sardines in the food processor with the Pastis (or Gin).
+First, put the garlic cloves, capers and anchovies in the food processor with the Pastis (or Gin).
 Give it several pulses to make a paste.

 Next, add ⅓ of the olives and approximately ⅓ of the olive oil and ⅓ of the herbs.
 Pulse several times.
 Mix together with your spoon, bringing the contents on the side of the bowl into the center.